Should You Give Up Your Job to be a Stay-at-Home Parent?

 So yes, even though I left my job many times to be able to spend time with my children and look after my family, my job was important for me as it provided for myself and my children when we needed it most.

 Based on my experiences and my struggles, I advice and guide you in this video briefly on how to plan your life to have better time freedom and financial freedom.

 👩👧👦Should You Give Up your Job to be a Stay-at-Home Parent?

 📖 My Story : The Journey Thus Far

-Vandana Nanda, is the Founder and CVO (Chief Visionary Officer) of The Online YOUniversity, an Online Personal Branding and Digital Marketing School.
+Vandana Nanda, is the Founder and CEO of Winbrand Academy, an Online Personal Branding and Digital Marketing School.

 After working in the corporate world with IT and Education companies for over two and a half decades, Vandana decided to venture online in 2020 on a full time basis.

 Working online with Time Freedom and Financial freedom has been a long cherished goal for her.
 Vandana has travelled the world and experienced both extremes of life , going from being a successful corporate executive and a homemaker to being a single parent and bringing up two young children while also focussing on a full time corporate job.